Watering Lilies

 Step 1 - Determine the watering frequency

-The watering frequency for lilies will depend on factors such as the type of lily, the weather, and the soil conditions.
+The watering frequency for lilies will depend on factors such as the weather, stage of growth, and the soil conditions.
 Watering lilies every 2 to 3 days or when the top inch of soil feels dry is typically sufficient, but monitor the plant and adjust the watering frequency as needed.

 The best time to water lilies is typically early in the morning or late in the evening when the sun is not at its strongest.
-This allows the plant to absorb the moisture before the heat of the day, which can help prevent evaporation and reduce the risk of sunburn.
+This allows the plant to absorb the moisture before the heat of the day, which can help prevent evaporation.

 Step 3 - Water the soil, not the foliage